Daniel A. Brown, Ph.D.

-At Texas State students begin their educational journey at the PACE Center—the University’s commitment to Personalized Academic and Career Exploration.
+At Texas State, first-time-in-college students begin their educational journey at the PACE Center—the University’s commitment to Personalized Academic and Career Exploration.
 It reflects a philosophy of enhancing student achievement within and outside the classroom through five student-centered programs:

 - Academic Coaching - helps students to take an active approach to learning and self-advocacy by utilizing intentional methods and developing essential critical and academic skills to improve overall success.

 - Academic Advising - helps students select the right classes, build a class schedule customized to meet their personal and academic needs, and develop a plan for educational success focused on graduation.

 - Career Counseling - helps students clarify career interests and develop the resume needed to successfully transition to the professional world.